For Those Looking To Make Fast Money Illegally, Stolen Property Gets The Job Done. But It Doesn’t End There.

 One of the worst things kids do is leave their toys, clothing and other gadgets outside.

-Parents need to ensure the tidy up routine occurs inside and outside of the home every day or risk their toys stolen.
+Parents need to ensure the tidy-up routine occurs inside and outside of the home every day or risk their toys being stolen.

 Never Leave Valuables On The Curb

-Most often homeowners will leave free items on the boulevard so if a bike is laying there, boom it’s going to be gone.
+Most often, homeowners will leave free items on the boulevard, so if a bike is lying there, boom, it’s going to be gone.

-Keep in mind if you have in-laws or renters to keep them in the loop as well plus encourage renters insurance to keep protected.
+Keep in mind that if you have in-laws or renters, you should keep them in the loop as well, plus encourage renters’ insurance to keep them protected.

 Don’t wait until it happens to you

-Overall you need to vigilant in the protection department as property theft can happen to anyone.
+Overall, you need to be vigilant in the protection department as property theft can happen to anyone.

-If you’re someone who loves to stash cash around the house or have valuables either lock them in a safe or fire-safe or a lockbox at your bank.
+If you’re someone who loves to stash cash around the house or have valuables, either lock them in a safe, fire-safe, or a lockbox at your bank.

 Discussion Question: